 - Grow peppers in full sun (at least 6 hours per day) in soil that is rich in organic matter, moisture-retentive but well-draining.

 - Peppers prefer a soil pH of 6.0 to 6.8.
-If the pH is below 6.0 add limestone to the soil; if the pH is above 8.0 add peat moss to lower the pH.
+If the pH is below 6.0 add limestone to the soil; if the pH is above 8.0 add aged compost to lower the pH.
 A safe bet is to always work aged garden compost into beds prior to planting.

 - The optimal soil temperature for peppers is 65°F (18°C) or warmer.